1990 Nicaraguan general election

 General elections were held in Nicaragua on 25 February 1990 to elect the President and the members of the National Assembly.
 The result was a victory for the National Opposition Union (UNO), whose presidential candidate Violeta Chamorro surprisingly defeated incumbent president Daniel Ortega of the Sandinista National Liberation Front (FSLN).
-This led to a historic peaceful and democratic transfer of power in Nicaragua.

 Background

-Ortega had held power since the FSLN toppled the Somoza dictatorship in 1979.
+Sandinistas had held power since the FSLN toppled the Somoza dictatorship in 1979.
+Daniel Ortega was elected President in 1984.
 Chamorro was the editor of the country's largest newspaper, La Prensa, which she took over after the assassination of her husband Pedro Joaquín Chamorro Cardenal in 1978.
 A vocal critic of the dictatorship, his murder galvanized support for the Sandinistas against the dictatorship.
 Following the revolution that overthrew Somoza, Violeta Chamorro initially supported the FSLN government, accepting an invitation to join the Junta of National Reconstruction.
 However she soon became disenchanted and resigned, returning to the newspaper and becoming a critic of the FSLN government.
 In 1989 the United States Congress approved $9 million for the promotion of democracy in Nicaragua, of which $2.5 million was set aside for the UNO, in addition to a $5 million grant for the opposition earlier that year.
 Beginning in early 1989 the government held a series of talks with the opposition about reforming electoral and media laws.
 In April 1989 the Electoral Law was reformed, giving the opposition a larger share of public campaign funds, increased access to state run media and permission to receive foreign financing.